enfycius/enfycius/README.md

 > Your hard work has paid off.
 Keep up the good work to get into the high school of your choice!

+My tutor, **Taewan Ko** officially started working as an Android app developer at OwnLab since November 8, 2023.

+> I sincerely hope it's a good experience for you.

 ---

 ### :memo: References